flairNLP/fundus/docs/how_to_contribute.md

 # What is fundus

-fundus aims to be a very lightweight but precises news scraping library.
+fundus aims to be a lightweight but precise news scraping library.
-Easy to use while being able to precisely extract information from provided html.
-This is possible because fundus, at it's core, is a massive parser library and rather than automate the extraction layer, we build on handcrafted, and therefore precise, parser.
+The focus is on ease to use while being able to extract information from html precisely.
+This is possible because fundus relies on handcrafted parsers.
-This also means: For fundus being able to parse a specific news domain, someone has to write a parser specific to this domain.
+One consequence is, that in order to parse a specific news domain, someone has to write a parser specific to this domain.
 And there are a lot of domains.